Infinity Doesn't Exist

 In the end most of us only learn what infinity is by reference - we learn that when people say infinity what they mean is that concept which everyone talks about.
 To talk about infinity now is to talk about the mathematical topic of infinity.

 The problem is that Infinity can't be constructed from smaller things we are familiar with.
 When we describe things in terms of things we already know we can understand them, imagine them, explore them.
-A dog with three heads, a cube in twenty dimensions.
+A dog with three heads, or even something like a cube in twenty dimensions.
 Humans are very capable of combining objects and properties and understanding the consequences of doing so providing each property and object is clear.

 But we can't do otherwise.
 We can't imagine a creature that isn't somehow combined of other parts we already know.
-We can't imagine a new color we've never seen before and isn't made of the existing colors.
+We can't imagine a new color we've never seen before and isn't a blend of the existing colors.
 We can't have a completely original thought that doesn't combine and compose other ideas.

 Additionally we can't define things by properties they don't have when we've only experienced objects with that property.
 We can't say that we are imagining "a sphere which is not round", because all the spheres we have ever encountered are round.
 We imagine crude approximations instead - spheres deformed into cube like shapes - but these are never correct.
 Infinity is no different - we can't really say that infinity is defined as anything that is not finite because we've never experienced anything that is not finite.
 Instead we imagine the same crude approximations - a finite set with ellipses at the end, or hundreds of numbers going off into the horizon.